Atlanta Braves: Bobby Cox and Chipper Jones retire

 Bobby Cox's final year as manager in 2010 saw the Braves return to the postseason for the first time since 2005.
 The team secured the NL Wild Card but fell to the San Francisco Giants in the National League Division Series in four closely contested games, marking the conclusion of Bobby Cox's managerial career.
-The following season the Braves suffered a historic September collapse to miss the postseason.
+The following season, the Braves suffered a historic September collapse to miss the postseason.
 The club bounced back in 2012 and returned to the postseason in Chipper Jones' final season.
 The Braves won 94 games in 2012, but that wasn't enough to win the NL East, so they faced the St. Louis Cardinals in the inaugural Wild Card Game.
-Chipper Jones last game was a memorable one: the Braves lost the one game playoff 6–3, but the game would be remembered for a controversial infield fly call that helped end a Braves rally in the 8th inning.
+Chipper Jones's last game was a memorable one: the Braves lost the one-game playoff 6–3, but the game would be remembered for a controversial infield fly call that helped end a Braves rally in the 8th inning.